linode/docs/docs/guides/platform/manager/members-linode-com-migration/index.md

 published: 2021-10-13
 modified_by:
   name: Linode
-title: "members.linode.com and nodebalancer.linode.com Migration"
-h1_title: "Migrating Away from members.linode.com and nodebalancer.linode.com"
+title: "Migrating Away from members.linode.com and nodebalancer.linode.com"
-enable_h1: true
+title_meta: "members.linode.com and nodebalancer.linode.com Migration"
 ---

 ## What are members.linode.com and nodebalancer.linode.com?